chef/chef-web-docs/chef_master/source/google.rst

 =====================================================
 Chef and Google
 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/google.rst>`__

-Google Cloud Platform, offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search and YouTube.
+Google Cloud Platform is a suite of cloud computing services that run on the same infrastructure that Google uses internally for its end-user products, such as Google Search and YouTube.
-Alongside a set of management tools, it provides a series of modular cloud services including computing, data storage, data analytics and machine learning.
+Alongside a set of management tools, it provides a series of modular cloud services including computing, data storage, data analytics, and machine learning.

 knife
 =====================================================

 knife-google
 -----------------------------------------------------
 `[Github] <https://github.com/chef/knife-google>`__

-* This plugin gives knife the ability to create, bootstrap, and manage Google Compute Engine (GCE) instances.
+This plugin gives knife the ability to create, bootstrap, and manage Google Compute Engine (GCE) instances.

 Authentication and Authorization
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-The underlying API this plugin uses relies on the Google Auth Library to handle authentication to the Google Cloud API.
-The auth library expects that there is a JSON credentials file located at:
+``knife-google`` relies on the Google Auth Library to handle authentication to the Google Cloud API.
+The auth library expects to find a JSON credentials file located under ``~/.config/gcloud/application_default_credentials.json``.

-``~/.config/gcloud/application_default_credentials.json``

-The easiest way to create this is to download and install the Google Cloud SDK and run the gcloud auth login command which will create the credentials file for you.
+The easiest way to create this is to download and install the Google Cloud SDK and run the ``gcloud auth application-default login`` command, which will create the credentials file for you.

-Update: ``gcloud auth login`` no longer writes application default credentials.
-Please run ``gcloud auth application-default login`` for appropriate application credentials file.

 If you already have a file you'd like to use that is in a different location, set the ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable with the full path to that file.